danrossi/gst-build-cross/README.pi.md

 ./docker.sh buildpi
 ```

+[!NOTE]
-    NOTE: Preinstalling Rust for the rust plugins seems to be causing the same SIGINT failure trying to build rust and cargo like when building with GStreamer.
+Preinstalling Rust for the rust plugins seems to be causing the same SIGINT failure trying to build rust and cargo like when building with GStreamer.
 Reducing it's jobs and threads might help but doing this within Qemu makes it even slower and resource intensive than it already is.
 The layer may fail and might help breaking it up into multiple layers.
 Rust is problematic and extremely bloaty and resource intensive.

 Confirmation qemu-user-static priming is working.
 It should show it's arm64.